Incident Information

 Wildlife disease experts have been investigating this syndrome and a wide range of tests have been done.
 The current investigation has found no evidence of an infectious disease as the cause of this syndrome.
 The possibility of an environmental or plant toxin is being investigated.

-The University of Sydney requires citizen scientists within the designated study site to report observations on iNaturalist of what plant species/food sources the rainbow lorikeets were observed feeding on.
+The University of Sydney requests citizen scientists within the designated study site to report observations on iNaturalist including the plant species/food sources rainbow lorikeets were observed feeding on.
 Find out more HERE.

-Related recently published publication: Lacasse et al al (2021).
-Investigation into clinicopathological and pathological findings, prognosis, and aetiology of lorikeet paralysis syndrome in rainbow lorikeets (Trichoglossus haematodus)Australian Veterinary Journal.
+Lacasse et al (2021) Investigation into clinicopathological and pathological findings, prognosis, and aetiology of lorikeet paralysis syndrome in rainbow lorikeets (Trichoglossus haematodus)Australian Veterinary Journal.

 Members of the public who see a sick lorikeet should: